ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Implementation**

 * Configure "reliable" reliability mechanism
-* Configure NACK reponse delay and suppression duration of writer to 0
+* Configure NACK response delay and suppression duration of writer to 0
 * Configure heartbeat response delay of reader to 0

 .. code-block:: bash